Ottawa's mayor says nearly a year after the convoy, it's time to reopen once-occupied street | CBC News

 - Liberals want to expand parliamentary precinct after Freedom Convoy

-He said that Wellington Street worked just fine before the 2022 truck convoy protests, and the city shouldn't let what happened a year ago dictate how residents move around their city.
+He said that Wellington Street worked just fine before closing for the 2022 vehicle convoy protests and the city shouldn't let what happened dictate how residents move around their city.

+"I don't like the way it looks right now — it's a reminder of the convoy," Sutcliffe said.

-"It's my view that it would be premature at this time to consider reopening, even on a temporary basis when there are active conversations that are taking place between the federal government and City of Ottawa," said Yasir Naqvi, the Liberal MP for Ottawa Centre, which includes Parliament Hill.
+"It's my view that it would be premature at this time to consider reopening, even on a temporary basis, when there are active conversations that are taking place between the federal government and City of Ottawa," said Yasir Naqvi, the Liberal MP for Ottawa Centre.

 He concedes that Wellington feels "abandoned," but suggested short-term additions such as banners and flags, lighting and benches — as well as programmed events like last summer's street hockey tournament — would make it more welcoming.